 Check Your Insurance

-Would we even be an insurance agency if we didn’t mention to check your insurance?
+Would we even be an insurance agency if we didn’t mention checking your insurance?
 There’s no time like the present for a coverage review from your agent.
 Knowing what coverage you have can save you a lot of trouble and confusion in the future.

 Shop safely.
 There’s no way we could write an article on parking lot safety without mentioning basic safety tips.